 Of all the towns that dot the sandy northern shoreline of Long Island Sound, my favorite is Westport (pop.
 26,000).
 Although just 47 miles from Midtown Manhattan, it is a world apart.
 Paul Newman was the town’s most famous resident until his death, in 2008, but Westport has long enjoyed a connection with the movie, theater and literary worlds.
-Although it can be noisy and the prices steep, you can eat good local seafood at The Whelk (575 Riverside Avenue).
-And on summer evenings, it is delightful to take a picnic to The Levitt Pavilion for the Performing Arts (40 Jesup Road), an open-air music venue overlooking the Saugatuck River.
+Scott Fitzgerald and his wife Zelda lived here for a while, and the town is thought to have provided part of the inspiration for West Egg, home to the mysterious Jay Gatsby.
+The Westport Country Playhouse celebrates its 90th birthday in 2021, and the theater has long been a leading off-off Broadway venue, where Stephen Sondheim, among other notables, served an apprenticeship.
+Today, the Hollywood connection is maintained by resident Ann Hathaway.
+Although it can be noisy and the prices steep, you can eat good local seafood at The Whelk.
+And on summer evenings, it is delightful to take a picnic to The Levitt Pavilion for the Performing Arts, an open-air music venue overlooking the Saugatuck River.

 New Haven Green

-Although the postindustrial outskirts of New Haven are unattractive — the city’s most famous product came from the factory of the Winchester Repeating Arms company — the central 16-acre New Haven Green, home to much of Yale University, is a gracious historic district.
-Invariably, I find time to visit the Yale Center for British Art, with its marvelous collection of Turners, Constables and Gainsboroughs (Paul Mellon’s gift to his alma mater).
-If art appreciation stimulates an appetite, then you might wish to visit Frank Pepe Pizzeria Napoletana (157 Wooster Street), founded in 1925, where they serve the classic New Haven white clam pie.
+Although the postindustrial outskirts of New Haven are unappealing — the city’s most famous product came from the factory of the Winchester Repeating Arms company — the central 16-acre New Haven Green, home to much of Yale University, is an attractive historic district.
+The Yale Center for British Art contains a marvelous collection of Turners, Constables and Gainsboroughs (Paul Mellon’s gift to his alma mater).
+If art appreciation stimulates an appetite, then you might wish to visit Frank Pepe Pizzeria Napoletana, founded in 1925, where they serve the classic New Haven white clam pie.